 If you buy a wood stove, be sure to have it installed by qualified professionals.
 Also, contact your insurance company to be sure that they’ll cover you in case of fire.
 They may need to add a rider to your current policy.
 In our case, our insurance company wanted proof that it was installed by professionals.
 They added the rider to our policy and did NOT increase our premium.

 And of course, keep the chimney clean; sooty chimneys lead to chimney fires!
 We had ours professionally cleaned for the first couple of years.
-Last year they guy showed me how to clean the chimney myself, so I’ll be doing that before the heating season begins this year.
+Then the guy showed me how to clean the chimney myself, so I do it myself now.
+Using a flue-cleaning powder helps a lot!

 Only burn dry, seasoned hardwoods.
 Wet wood doesn’t burn efficiently and it produces soot, which clogs the chimney.
 Soft wood burns quickly and doesn’t produce as much heat.
 If you cut your own wood, it will need to be cut, split, and stacked for at least a year before you can burn it.